He korero whakarapopoto

 What is post-object art?

 Post-object art is the term that was used from the late 1960s to the mid-1980s to describe art that was temporary, often consisting of installations or performances.
-In the 2000s it is more often called ‘conceptual art’.
+In the 2000s it was more often called ‘conceptual art’.
 Post-object art was about ideas, rather than simply technique.

 The rise of post-object art